- Instructions for Form 2290 - Introductory Material

-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following.
+You can use certain private delivery services (PDSs) designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
+Go to IRS.gov/PDS for the current list of designated services.

 The private delivery service can tell you how to get written proof of the mailing date.

 Private delivery services can’t deliver items to P.O. boxes.
 You must use the U.S. Postal Service to mail any item to an IRS P.O. box address.

 You can get immediate help with your Form 2290 questions by calling the Form 2290 call site.
 The hours of operation are Monday–Friday, 8:00 a.m. to 6:00 p.m., Eastern time.

 |IF you are calling from ...||THEN use this number:|